javierbrea/eslint-plugin-boundaries/packages/website/README.md

 When the new version is ready to be released, create a new versioned docs set by running the command above with the appropriate version number.

 > [!INFO]
-> We only create new documentation versions when releasing a new version of the `eslint-plugin` package, following the same version number.

-> [!CAUTION]
-> Patch releases do not require new documentation versions.
-In such cases, you should modify both the next version and the corresponding versioned docs as needed.
+> A new documentation version is created only when a release actually changes the website's `docs/` content, following the same version number as the corresponding `eslint-plugin` release.
+If a release — patch or minor — doesn't touch `docs/`, skip this command entirely: the website package version and its versioned docs stay as they are.

 ## Useful Commands